kartcs/HeartAttack/about.md

 # Heart Attack
 ### This was a horrible idea.

-Humans die of old age, so why can't Geometry Dash icons?
+Humans can have heart failure, so why shouldn't icons have it too?

 This mod has a chance to just **kill you**.
 Out of nowhere.